Rothschild Doyno Architects & Thoughtful Balance, inc.

 thoughtful balance, inc.

-This system provides both domestic hot water and building heat for this 165,000 sf multi-purpose structure.
+Sota Construction obtained funding through PEDA and coordinated the installation of Western Pennsylvania's first 65kw cogeneration micro turbine coupled with a 27kw solar photovoltaic array that provides both domestic hot water and building heat for this multi-purpose structure.
 The cogeneration system reaches very high levels of efficiency since it produces both electricity and hot water as well as reduces the carbon footprint of its portion of the electric load by 85%, saving approximately $35,000 per year in utility costs.

-This project won the 2010 Eagle Award from the Associated Builders and Contractors of Western PA and was considered for the National ABC award.
+This project won several awards for its sustainable efforts and striking beauty including: 2012 National Association of Home Builders 50+ Housing GOLD Award, Eco-Home Design Awards 2012, Platinum Award for Best American Living, Charles L. Edson Award for Green Housing, 2011 PCRG Award, as well as the 2010 Eagle Award from the Associated Builders and Contractors of Western PA and was considered for the National ABC award.